alitdarmaputra/hide-email/README.md

 # Hide Email

 A simple Chrome extension to censor or hide email addresses on the Gmail web interface.
-The purpose of this extension is to provide privacy for email sender addresses (e.g., when the recipient wants to take a screenshot and share the email publicly).
+The purpose of this extension is to provide privacy for email sender (e.g., when the recipient wants to take a screenshot and share the email content publicly).

 ## Installation

 This extension is not publicly published, so users who want to try must install it manually.

-1. **Download** the latest release of the extension from the [Releases section](#) (or the provided zip file).
+1. **Download** the latest release of the extension from the [Releases section](https://github.com/alitdarmaputra/hide-email/releases) (or the provided zip file).
 2. **Extract** the downloaded ZIP file to a folder on your computer.
 3. Open Chrome
 4. Go to: <a>chrome://extensions/</a>